“There never was a voice with quite the lilt to it that Judy Garland’s has.” – Uncredited photo caption 1950

 The film went into general release on April 8, 1946, at which time it had been renamed Ziegfeld Follies of 1946 and the segments and flow of the film had been changed more often than not due to the mediocre responses to the roadshow engagements.

-Judy and new husband Vincente Minnelli were in New York on their honeymoon and traveled to Boston to attend the premiere.
+Judy and her new husband Vincente Minnelli were in New York on their honeymoon and traveled to Boston to attend the premiere.

 August 13, 1946: Judy participated in a radio broadcast celebrating the 100th anniversary of the raising of the American flag over Los Angeles.
 Nothing is known about this broadcast aside from the radio listings that give the stars involved, including George Jessel, Frank Sinatra, Margaret O’Brien, Bob Hope, Meredith Willson, and his Orchestra, and Los Angeles Mayor Fletcher Bowron.